RUN, HIDE, FIGHT

 REQUEST A TRAINING

-The University of Utah Police Department offers a free 60-minute presentation that covers the elements of an active shooter scenario to help teach you how to survive.
+The University of Utah Department of Public Safety offers a free 60-minute presentation that covers the elements of an active shooter scenario to help teach you how to survive.
 The training also covers safely responding to incidents of attackers using a knife or other weapon, and to other instances of threatening or intimidating workplace violence.
 Request training below.
 Please allow two weeks to schedule a training.